 - The opening mission of Yggdra Union has the titular character being pursued by Imperial force.

 - It's a bit of a subversion, though, as she's assisted by the Decoy Protagonist and takes her rightful place as the main character only two stages later.

-- The founding of Durotar campaign in Warcraft 3 begins with Rexxar encountering an Orc messenger chased by Quilboars.
+- The founding of Durotar campaign in Warcraft III begins with Rexxar encountering an Orc messenger chased by Quilboars.
 The messenger doesn't survive, so it's up to Rexxar to carry on his message to Thrall.

-- This is actually how the original The Legend Of Zelda begins, although this portion of the story takes place before the game.
+- This is actually how the original The Legend of Zelda begins, although this portion of the story takes place before the game.
 Impa, nursemaid to Princess Zelda, has been charged with finding a hero who can save Hyrule from Ganon.
 She is pursued in the forest by Ganon's mooks, only to be rescued most conveniently by the Designated Hero.

 - Princess Tekla in the pilot for Shadow Raiders, fighting off her pursuers is what gets Graveheart and King Kryos to realize they haver a rather literal Enemy Mine on their hands.

 - And once the Beast arrives at the Planet Cluster, and the heroes discover the World Engines, the rest of the series is spent fleeing their enemy.
 It catches up once, and snacks on one of the four main planets of the Cluster.

 - Treasure Planet has one of these, where a turtle-alien thing in a spaceship crashed, mutters about a cyborg, asserts that "He'll have to pry the chest from Old Billy Bones' cold, dead hands!"
 He dies soon after, leaving the MacGuffin in the possession of young Jim Hawkins.